SterlingLWright/aDNA_Decontam_protocols/README.md

 ## Setup

-The scripts included were either performed in a Unix environment (e.g. Mac OSX or Linux) and R.
+The scripts included were performed in a Unix environment (e.g. Mac OSX or Linux) and R.

 ## Data